tobydriscoll/udmath351/notes/second_linear/undetermined.md

 ## Limitations

-There are rules for more intricate combinations of the same functions, but we won't go into them.
+There are rules for more complicated combinations of the same functions, but we won't go into them.
 At some point the calculus/algebra becomes pretty intense.

-Furthermore, we are not going to cover a refinement of the rules necessary in certain cases where the naive approach fails.
+Furthermore, we are not going to cover a refinement of the rules necessary in certain circumstances where our simplified version fails.

 (example-undetermined-resonance)=
 ::::{proof:example}